 $550 (Lima/Puerto Maldonado/Cusco/Lima) – Subject to change

-*Single Supplement is the additional cost of a single traveler not sharing a room in double occupancy.
-We will match you with another same gender traveler unless you request single accommodations.
+A single supplement is the additional cost of a single traveler not sharing a room in double occupancy.

 - Trip Dates